AdamSpannbauer/python_video_stab/README.md

 > + Please report issues if you install/try to install and run into problems!
 > ```

-Currently only available from this repo.
-Plan to publish to pypi once stable.

 ### Install `vidstab` without installing OpenCV

 If you've already built OpenCV with python bindings on your machine it is recommended to install `vidstab` without installing the pypi versions of OpenCV.
 The `opencv-python` python module can cause issues if you've already built OpenCV from source in your environment.